-How to start social media businesses in Dubai?
+How to a start social media business in Dubai

 Recently an official data published by the Department of Economic Development in Dubai (DED) stated that over 3,000 licences have been issued since 2017 to trade goods on social media alone.
 Around 2420 where UAE nationals, whereas all other were expatriates and foreign investors.
-The data also said that out of the total licences 60% of the licences have been issued to women entrepreneurs.
+The data also said that out of the total licenses 60% of the licenses have been issued to women entrepreneurs.

 Why do social media businesses in Dubai need a license?

 It is extremely important for social media businesses in Dubai to have a license in order to trade legally.
 It is not only to secure the entire trade, but a trade license for social media businesses also plays an important part in promoting consumer confidence in shopping for products and services.
 In the UAE social media channels are supervised and standardised by the UAE authorities.
 The ultimate aim is to exercise a fair trade and shield consumers from ambiguous online commercial frauds.

 Is there a penalty on unlicensed social media businesses in Dubai?

 In 2018, the UAE Ministry of Economy along with the Telecommunications Regulatory Authority had a massive shut down.
 The authorises shut down unauthorised commercial websites and social media pages selling without a proper trade license in Dubai.

 Another media report also said that the Department of Economic Development in Dubai had ordered over 13,000 social media accounts to close in 2018 due to unlicensed selling.
 A penalty of up to AED 500,000 for selling products or services online without a proper license was introduced in due course.
 The report mentioned, “Facebook, Instagram and WhatsApp are the major channels used to sell products and services and if selling is done with a DED license then penalties will be levied.”

 So, what is the procedure of starting a full-fledged business in Dubai that provides you visa, bank account, renting options as well as freedom to sell on social media?